Michigan Car Insurance

 In Michigan, drivers are required to maintain both property protection insurance (PPI) and personal injury protection (PIP) as part of their auto insurance coverage.

-PPI covers damages to someone else's property caused by an accident involving your vehicle, with a mandated minimum limit of $1 million per accident.
+PPI covers damage to someone else's property caused by an accident involving your vehicle, with a mandated minimum limit of $1 million per accident.

 PIP covers expenses resulting from an accident, including medical bills, lost wages, and death benefits, regardless of fault.